emmanuel-keller/qwazr-java-example/README.md

 # QWAZR Java Example

-This is a basic Web application for QWAZR.
+This is a basic MVC Web application for QWAZR.
-It includes a web controller and an HTML template.

 ## Getting started